johncoxon/facer-model/README.md

 ## Usage

 A very basic instantiation of the model can be seen below.
-For more examples, check out the notebooks in the repository.
+For more examples, check out the notebooks in the repository, which explicitly detail how to use the model to replicate the results from the two papers which define the model.
 ```
 from facer import Model